rmzNadir/meteor-front/README.md

 <br>

 ## :memo: Basic overview
-Meteor is a proof-of-concept for an e-commerce and ERP platform, it is built using TypeScript, React, Ruby on Rails, PostgreSQL, SendGrid, Cloudinary and Heroku.
+Meteor an e-commerce and ERP platform, it is built using TypeScript, React, Ruby on Rails, PostgreSQL, SendGrid, Cloudinary and Heroku.
 You can use [these](#mage_man-test-credentials) credentials to check out the [live demo](https://meteor-erp-app.herokuapp.com/).

 ## :ledger: Index